camlab-bioml/cytomarker/README.md

 ```
 library(devtools) # or, if devtools isn't installed
-install.packages('devtools')
-devtools::load_all(); cytomarker()
+install.packages(c('devtools', 'remotes'))
 ```

 This will prompt devtools to install all listed dependencies from the package.

-Additional dependencies in R that are suggested by the package may also need to be explicitly
+Additional dependencies in R that are suggested by the package may also need to be explicitly installed:
-installed:

 ```
 additional_deps <- c('stringr',